 One of the true joys of playing golf in Southwest Florida is you can see nature in the wild.
 Eagles, Osprey, Alligators, and other wild life abound.
 You just have to look for them, they are there.
 Watch where you go, you are on THEIR turf!!

-Sanibel Island is the definitive destination for anyone who seeks the ultimate tropical island paradise escapade.
-The spectacular surroundings of this beautiful island off the coast of Southwest Florida is simply amazing, in every sense of the word.
-As you enter Sanibel off the Sanibel Causeway, you immediately succumb to a world of leisure and tranquility.
+Sanibel and Captiva Islands are the definitive destination for anyone who seeks the ultimate tropical island paradise escapade.
+The spectacular surroundings of these two beautiful islands off the coast of Southwest Florida is simply amazing, in every sense of the word.
+As you enter off the Causeway, you immediately succumb to a world of leisure and tranquility.
 The lush, tropical vegetation landscapes any suggestion of the modern world and the miles of white, sandy beaches seem to never end.

-The abundance of sights and activities on Sanibel Island is certain to enrapture those of any age.
+The abundance of sights and activities on Sanibel and Captiva Islands are certain to enrapture those of any age.
 Mother Nature has provided Southwest Florida with a tremendous gift of beauty and tranquility not to be missed by anyone.

 From humble beginnings as a loose collection of cattle-ranching, logging and fishing communities, Cape Coral came into its own in the late 1950s.
 The Rosen brothers, developers who saw the potential for an easygoing, waterfront lifestyle in Southwest Florida, created communities with canals to cater to the boating lifestyle.
 Celebrities were brought in to tout the benefits of "the Cape," as it's known by the locals.